|

 shellan?"
 "Anschlag!" he could hear Dayton order him

-'Shell' is slang for 'world'
+'Shell' is Vejhonian for 'world'

 because the watershell on Vejhon has always existed.
 The people

-are shellans.
-There was no recorded history of Vejhon without the
+no recorded history of Vejhon without the

 shell, although topographic, geologic and glacial evidence suggests